 If you’re looking for a day trip from Reykjavik that will take you to a place with stunning views, Víti Crater is a great option.
 This volcanic crater is located in the Krafla area of north Iceland, and it’s well worth the visit.

-The hike to the crater is about an hour round trip, and it’s not too difficult.
+The hike to the crater is about an hour round trip and is not too difficult.
 Once you reach the top, you’ll be rewarded with breathtaking views of the surrounding lava fields.

 If you’re interested in geology, Víti Crater is also a great place to learn about Iceland’s volcanic history.
-There are informational signs at the trailhead, and you can even see some of the lava that formed the crater.
+There are informational signs at the trailhead; you can even see some of the lava that formed the crater.

 See Related: What Affects Flight Prices?
 Influencing Factors

 Once you arrive at Hvítárvatn, there are plenty of things to do.
-You can go for a swim in the lake, go hiking or horseback riding in the surrounding area, or even take a boat tour.
+You can swim in the lake, go hiking or horseback riding in the surrounding area, or even take a boat tour.

 If you’re interested in Icelandic history, Hvítárvatn is also the site of a Viking age settlement.
-You can see the ruins of the settlement, as well as a replica of a Viking longboat.
+You can see the ruins of the settlement and a replica of a Viking longboat.

 12. Jökulsárlón Glacier Lagoon

 Jökulsárlón Glacier Lagoon is one of Iceland’s most popular tourist destinations.
 The lagoon is home to a number of icebergs, as well as a variety of other glaciers and landscapes.